Oregon | The Bottle Bill (HB 1036)

-The state of Oregon introduced the first deposit return scheme (DSR) in the United States with their Bottle Bill (HB 1036), passed in 1971.
-Over its forty-plus year life, Oregon’s bottle bill has undergone a number of amendments, including in 2007 and 2011—both working to expand the number of materials covered under the DRS scheme.
+The state of Oregon introduced the first deposit return scheme (DSR) in the United States with their bottle bill (HB 1036), passed in 1971.
+Over its fifty-plus years, Oregon’s bottle bill has undergone a number of amendments, including in 2007 and 2011—both working to expand the number of materials covered under the DRS scheme (including water, juices, teas, and other products).

 What’s Included?

-According to a bottle bill FAQ, Oregon’s bottle bill covers glass, plastic, and metal bottles and cans that contain the following beverages in these sizes:
+Beverages Covered: According to a bottle bill FAQ, Oregon’s bottle bill covers the following beverages:

-Water, carbonated beverages, beer and malt beverages, kombucha, and hard seltzer in a package that is three liters or less.
+Water, carbonated and sparkling beverages, beer and malt beverages, kombucha, and hard seltzer in a package that is three liters or less.

-Non-alcoholic beverages (tea, coffee, juice, etc.), other alcoholic beverages (hard cider, etc.), and marijuana and hemp beverages in a package that is four ounces up to 1.5 liters.
+Non-alcoholic beverages (tea, coffee, juice, etc.), other alcoholic beverages (hard cider, etc.), and marijuana and hemp beverages in a package that is four ounces up to 1.5 liters—see the full list here.

 What's the Refund Value?